LoopKit/loopdocs/docs/gh-actions/gh-update.md

          * This means Apple did not reply to GitHub as fast as GitHub expected
          * Make sure your developer account is in good standing and that there are no agreements that need to be accepted
         * Repeat the build (previous step)

-#### Apple Email to Ignore

-* You can ignore an email from Apple that there are things you must fix in your app - that refers to things to fix before putting that app in the App Store and you will not be doing that

 The updated Loop app will show up in your TestFlight app on the Looper's phone.